 There really is no place quite like one’s home and, although I left Manchester in 1985, at the age of 18, to study in London, I still feel deeply connected to my city and consider myself a ‘Manc’.
 When I researched my first book, The Real Sherlock Holmes, about real-life Victorian detective Jerome Caminada of the Manchester City police force, it was a wonderful opportunity to re-discover my home city and find out more about its very colourful history.
-Recently, I’ve been writing about Manchester once again for my new book, Who Killed Constable Cock? but this time I’ve been loitering in the suburbs.
+I wrote about Manchester again for my latest true crime book, Who Killed Constable Cock? but this time I loitered in the suburbs.

 I grew up in Old Trafford, close to Whalley Range and Chorlton-cum-Hardy.
 Famous for its sporting connections (I’ve never been a sports fan!), it is a reasonably quiet suburb of Manchester, about four and a half miles south-west of the city centre.
 Yet, almost exactly a century before I lived there, a shocking murder took place just near my family home.

 On 1 August 1876, PC Nicholas Cock was walking his beat at midnight.
 He had reached the junction of West Point, where he stopped to chat with a colleague when two shots rang out in the dark.
 The young police officer took a bullet to the chest and, shortly after, died of his injuries.
 His superior officer, Superintendent Bent knew exactly who the culprits were and instantly set out to frame them for his constable’s murder.
 This fascinating case led to a murder conviction, a startling twist and an astonishing confession by a notorious burglar.